ericzon/insurance-backend/README.md

 ## Environment

-Before running the app, is necessary to set env vars:
+Before running the app, is necessary to set .env file:

+Create .env empty file on the root path of the project, and paste this:

-These are development vars
+(These are development vars)
 ```
 NODE_ENV='development'
 PORT=4000